wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 **When a file is specified in the `.nxignore` file:**

+1
-1. Changes to that file are not taken into account in the `affected` calculations.
+Changes to that file are not taken into account in the `affected` calculations.
+2
-2. Even if the file is outside an app or library, `nx workspace-lint` won't warn about it.
+Even if the file is outside an app or library, `nx workspace-lint` won't warn about it.

-## Validating the configuration
+## 验证配置

 If at any point in time you want to check if your configuration is in sync, you can use the [workspace-lint](/cli/workspace-lint) executor: